From Lagrangian to totally real geometry: coupled flows and calibrations: The -volume functional

 \section{The {\boldmath $J$}-volume functional}

-The formula found in Proposition \ref{HJ-prop} relates the Maslov 1-form to a certain vector field $H_J$.
-In the analogous Proposition \ref{H.hook.omega} this vector field coincided with the mean curvature vector field.
+Proposition \ref{HJ-prop} relates the Maslov 1-form to a vector field $H_J$.
+In the analogous Proposition \ref{H.hook.omega} $H_J$ coincided with the mean curvature vector field.
 We thus want to further investigate the geometric content of $H_J$.
 To this end we will use the variation formulae for the $J$-volume functional computed in \cite{LotayPacini2}.